15th president (June 30, 2014 - present)

-Dr. Michael V. Drake’s service in higher education spans nearly four decades and includes senior leadership roles at universities and national organizations dedicated to advancing education.
+Dr. Michael V. Drake’s extensive service in higher education includes senior leadership roles at universities and national organizations dedicated to advancing learning and discovery.
 He became the 15th president of The Ohio State University on June 30, 2014.

-During his tenure, Ohio State has seen record highs in applications, graduation rates, academic excellence, sponsored research, diversity and donor support.
+During his tenure, Ohio State has seen record highs in applications, graduation rates, academic excellence, diversity, and donor support.
 In 2019, the university broke records for overall research productivity, with $929 million in expenditures and $158 million in industry-sponsored research.
-The university also has received national recognition for its commitment to teaching and learning as well as excellence in patient safety and clinical outcomes at the university’s Wexner Medical Center.
+The university also has received national recognition for its commitment to teaching and learning as well as all-time highs in patient satisfaction, patient volume and clinical outcomes at its academic medical center.

-The Time and Change strategic plan, launched in August 2017, aspires to further strengthen Ohio State’s position as a national flagship public research university, setting forth five areas of broad focus: teaching and learning; access, affordability and excellence; research and creative expression; academic health care; and operational excellence and resource stewardship.
+The university’s strategic plan, launched in August 2017, aspires to further strengthen Ohio State’s position as a national flagship public research university by driving progress in five broad areas: teaching and learning; access, affordability and excellence; research and creative expression; academic health care; and operational excellence and resource stewardship.

-To support greater access to an affordable and excellent Ohio State education, Dr. Drake directed the university to identify $400 million by 2020 to lower costs and improve value for students and families.
-Since FY 2015, the university has generated more than $1.3 billion through operational efficiencies and innovative funding strategies.
+To support greater access to an affordable and excellent Ohio State education, Dr. Drake directed the university in 2015 to identify $400 million by 2020 to lower costs and improve value for students and families.
+Since that time, the university has more than tripled its target — generating $1.3 billion through operational efficiencies and innovative funding strategies.

-The university has committed more $200 million in additional need-based aid to students and families since 2015, well exceeding its stated goal of reaching $100 million by 2020.
+The university has also committed $200 million in additional need-based aid to students and families since 2015, well exceeding its stated goal of reaching $100 million by 2020.

-Prior to serving as UC Irvine chancellor, Dr. Drake served for five years as vice president for health affairs for the University of California system, overseeing academic program policy at the system’s 15 health sciences schools, located on seven campuses.
+Prior to his role as chancellor of UC Irvine, Dr. Drake served for five years as vice president for health affairs for the University of California system, where he oversaw academic program policy at the system’s 15 health sciences schools, located on seven campuses.
 He also spent more than two decades on the faculty of the UC San Francisco School of Medicine, ultimately becoming the Steven P. Shearing Professor of Ophthalmology and senior associate dean.

-In 2014, he became the 27th person to be awarded the University of California Presidential Medal, in recognition of his exemplary career of service to the university.
-In 2017, he and his wife, Brenda, were awarded the 10th Annual King Arts Legends and Legacies Award as well as the University of California-Irvine Medal, joining past honorees ranging from U.S. presidents to Ella Fitzgerald.
+In 2014, he was awarded the University of California Presidential Medal, in recognition of his exemplary career of service to the university at multiple venues.
+In 2017, he and his wife, Brenda, were awarded the 10th Annual King Arts Legends & Legacies Award as well as the University of California-Irvine Medal, joining past honorees ranging from U.S. presidents to Ella Fitzgerald.

 He holds additional leadership roles for the American Talent Initiative and University Innovation Alliance — national collaborations dedicated to advancing college access and success among socioeconomically and racially diverse students.